-'If the Broads had a typical age profile and migration patterns as the rest of Central Norfolk we would expect its OAN to be around 1.0% of its existing dwelling stock per annum, which would represent a figure of around 30 dwelling per annum.
-However, as is shown in Figure 81 the projected dwelling requirement for the Broads is 287 for the period 2015-36 using long-term migration trends.
+If the Broads had a typical age profile and migration patterns as the rest of Central Norfolk its OAN would be around 1.0% of its existing dwelling stock per annum, which would represent a figure of around 30 dwellings per annum.
+However the projected dwelling requirement for the Broads is 295 for the period 2012-36 using long-term migration trends and 320 using jobs growth forecasts.
+The key driver behind these low figures is that the population profile of the Broads is older which gives more deaths and fewer household formations.
+Given the ageing population this will generate a net population growth of around 25 persons per annum who need around 13 dwellings per annum.
+They are very low numbers, but reflect the age profile of the population.